 Want the best of VICE News straight to your inbox?
 Sign up here.

-Add one more to the pile: America’s “chief law enforcement officer.”
+Now he's added one more to the pile: America’s “chief law enforcement officer.”

-Doubling-down on his assault on America’s legal system, Trump declared Tuesday that he has every right to protect his friends and punish his enemies using the country’s federal criminal procedures because he’s technically America’s top cop — or so he said.
+Doubling down on his assault on America’s legal system, Trump declared Tuesday that he has every right to protect his friends and punish his enemies using the country’s federal criminal procedures because he’s technically America’s top cop — or so he said.

 Any reluctance on his part to step in and oversee who gets prosecuted for crimes, and who doesn’t, is purely a matter of discretion on his part.